GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/manifest/content_scripts/index.md

 ## Frames {: #frames }

-The `"all_frames"` field specifies if the content script should be injected into all frames matching the specified URL requirements.
+The `"all_frames"` key specifies if the content script should be injected into all frames matching the specified URL requirements.
 If set to `"false"` it will only inject into the topmost frame.
 It can be used along with `"match_about_blank"` to inject into an `about:blank` frame.

 To inject into other frames like `data:`, `blob:`, and `filesystem:`, set the `"match_origin_as_fallback"` to `true`.
 For details, see [Injecting in related frames][cs-inject-frames]